Updated: Sep 17

 I reached Kranji MRT Station at 7:50am and boarded a waiting SBS Transit Service 170X to Woodlands Checkpoint.
 I was through Singapore Immigrations in less than 10 minutes.

-Traffic on the causeway was ultra-smooth on a weekday.
-Another 10 minutes, I was through Malaysian Immigrations and walked to the bus bays below JB CIQ for Service 170 to Larkin Sentral.
+Traffic on the Singapore-Johor Causeway was ultra-smooth on a weekday.
+I was through Malaysian Immigrations in another 10 minutes and walked to the bus bays below JB CIQ for Service 170 to Larkin Sentral.
 No buses were at the bus bays so I joined the short waiting queue.

-At 8:27am, Service 170 was still nowhere in sights but another CWL arrived, seeing that I might miss the 9am inter-city bus to Muar if I waited too long, I boarded the CWL and paid RM2.60 to buy time.
+At 8:27am, Service 170 was still nowhere in sights but another CWL arrived.
+Seeing that I might miss the 9am inter-city bus to Muar if I waited too long, I boarded the CWL and paid the RM2.60 — to buy time.

 The bus reached Larkin Sentral at 8:40am and I hurried to the manned Centralised Ticketing System counters to get the next ticket to Muar (passport required).
-There were automated machines as well that accepted “IC / Passport” but I was not sure if they would accept foreign passports (I will try that next time when I am not pressed for time).
+There were short queues at all the counters.
+Automated ticketing machines were available as well that accepted “IC / Passport” but I was not sure if they would accept foreign passports (I will try that next time when not pressed for time).

 I bought a 9am ticket for a Mayang Sari 30-seater bus at RM16.70.
 If I were to miss this bus, the next bus would be at 10am.
 I would not want to loiter around Larkin Sentral for an hour.
 After a quick visit to the washroom, I boarded the bus just 2 minutes before it departed at 9am after accounting for all its passengers.